 In 1994, “The Fugitive”, with Harrison Ford, became the first American feature film to be shown legally in cinemas in China.
 It played to packed movie houses but was closed down the Propaganda Department and condemned as “decadent” presumably because its success was perceived as a threat.

 The second highest grossing film in China for a long time was “Pearl Harbor”.
-Danny Boyle's Oscar-winning “Slumdog Millionaire” to enjoy wide release in the country.
+Danny Boyle's Oscar-winning “Slumdog Millionaire” enjoyed wide release in China.
 Other American movies that did well in China have included “The Lion King, Twister, Speed” and “True Lies”.
-“Forest Gump” did go over well, apparently because audiences had couldn't relate to a hero as unlikely as Gump.
-“Pulp Fiction” was too violent for many Chinese film goers, many of who walked out before the movie was over.
+“Forest Gump” did not go over well, apparently because audiences couldn't relate to a hero as unlikely as Gump.
+“Pulp Fiction” was too violent for many Chinese film goers, many of whom walked out before the movie was over.
 “Saving Private Ryan” was not a big success.

 Hollywood films shown in 1999 included “Dr. Doolittle, The X-Files Movie, A Bug's Life” and “The Truman Show”.
 Popular films in 2005 were “Harry Potter and the Goblet of Fire; Star Wars; Episode III: Revenge of the Sith” and “Mr. and Mrs. Smith”.
 Among the popular American films among Chinese in their 20s in the mid 2000s in Shanghai were James Bond films, “Pretty Woman, Titanic, Sleepless in Seattle, Finding Nemo” and “Matrix Revolutions”.